-- 22.23.
-The Panel process formally begins when the Panel receives a Request for Inspection.
-The date of receipt of the Request gets recorded through a Notice of Receipt on the Panel website. - 23.24.
-The Panel promptly makes an initial review to check that the Request is submitted by a qualified party as stipulated in Section 2.1 above, and contains the basic information stipulated in Section 2.2. - 24.25.
+- 23. The Panel process formally begins when the Panel receives a Request for Inspection.
+The date of receipt of the Request gets recorded through a Notice of Receipt on the Panel website. - 24.
+The Panel promptly makes an initial review to check that the Request is submitted by a qualified party as stipulated in Section 2.1 above, and contains the basic information stipulated in Section 2.2. - 25.
 The Panel may ask the Requesters for further information.
-The Panel may also request information and clarification about the Project from Management. - 25.26.
-The Panel verifies confirms the following as a basis for registration: - a.
+The Panel may also request information and clarification about the Project from Management. - 26.
+The Panel confirms the following as a basis for registration: - a.
 The Request is not frivolous, absurd or anonymous. - b.
 The project/program, which is the subject of the Request, appears to be supported, or is being considered for support, at least in part, by the Bank. - c.
 At least one component of the project/program which is the subject of the Request can be plausibly linked to the alleged harm. - d.
-The Bank's financing for the project/program (e.g. loan, credit, grant etc.) is not closed. - d.
-For projects approved by the Board before September 8, 2020, The disbursement of the loan Bank's financing has not been closed or is less than 95 percent % or more disbursed.
-For projects approved on or after September 8, 2020, 15 months have not yet passed from the date the related loan has been closed.
+For projects approved by the Board before September 8, 2020, the loan has not been closed or 95 percent or more disbursed.
+For projects approved on or after September 8, 2020, 15 months have not yet passed from the date the related loan has been closed. - e.
+The subject matter of the Request does not concern issues of procurement, which is the process of acquisition of goods, work and services required for a project. - f.
+The Request is not the same as a previous Request on which the Panel has already made a recommendation.
+If the Request raises similar matters as a previous Request, then the new complaint must present new evidence or circumstances related to the Requesters' concerns.